mazenbalasta/never-left-behind/journals/LaTroy.md

 On 7 Feb 24,

     On this day I was able to successfully finish the privacy policies and also finish all the other hiccups that was coming along with my part on the project so right now i believe is actually 98% done if not 100 and we are working to making everyone merge works and the request fix the issues that they have been coming a cross while doing their merges.

+On 8 Feb 24,

+    On this day i finialized the CSS for my corresponding pages which is Activiites and Bars also updated the activitiesfrom to where you can only view it if you are signed in either a veteran or a partner